Boy Pablo

 Boy Pablo gained attention in late 2017 after the music video for the song "Everytime" gained international popularity on YouTube's algorithm.
-The duology concept EPs Roy Pablo (2017) and Soy Pablo (2018) were released under Boy Pablo's own independent label 777 MUSIC.
-Their debut studio album, Wachito Rico was released in October 2020.
-Out of nominations for six Norwegian Grammy Awards, Boy Pablo has won two, and has additionally been nominated for three GAFFA Awards and one P3 Gull award, having won the latter.
+The duology concept EPs Roy Pablo (2017) and Soy Pablo (2018) were released under Boy Pablo's own independent label 777 Music.
+His debut studio album, Wachito Rico was released in October 2020.
+Out of nominations for five Spellemann Awards, Boy Pablo has won one, and has additionally been nominated for three GAFFA Awards and one P3 Gull award, having won the latter.

 Early life

-Nicolás Pablo Rivera Muñoz (born 29 November 1998) grew up in Bergen after his Chilean parents immigrated to Norway in the 1980s.
+Nicolás Pablo Rivera Muñoz (born 29 November 1998) was born and raised in Bergen after his Chilean parents immigrated to Norway in the 1980s.
 Born into a musical family as the youngest child, his father and brother were both multi-instrumentalists and helped teach him how to play guitar, drums, bass guitar and piano.
 He attended secondary school at Kongshaug Upper Secondary School of Music, a music boarding school in nearby Os.
 He and his parents moved to Os, Hordaland when he started secondary school, two years prior to January 2017.

 History

 2015–2016: Career beginnings

-Muñoz began the "Boy Pablo" project in December 2015, and released its debut single "Flowers" in January 2016.
-Boy Pablo played its first-ever gig as a warm-up band for Tellef Raabe (brother of Norwegian singer Sigrid) at Hulen in April 2016.
-In September 2016, they performed as part of the Vill Vill Vest festival in Bergen.
-Boy Pablo as a group gained immense national popularity after receiving a Bergenfest scholarship of 35 thousand kroner in November 2016.
-Alongside this scholarship, the group additionally won their own headlining gig as well as a performance at the 2017 Bergenfest.
+Muñoz began the "Boy Pablo" project in December 2015, and released his debut single "Flowers" in January 2016.
+He played his first-ever gig as a warm-up band for Tellef Raabe (brother of Norwegian singer Sigrid) at Hulen in April 2016.
+In September 2016, he performed as part of the Vill Vill Vest festival in Bergen.
+Boy Pablo gained immense national popularity after receiving a Bergenfest scholarship of 35 thousand kroner in November 2016.
+Alongside this scholarship, he additionally won his own headlining gig as well as a performance at the 2017 Bergenfest.